thiagoesteves/deployex/README.md

  * Rolled-back monitored app versions are ghosted, preventing their redeployment.
  * Ensures all instances remain connected to the OTP distribution, including deployex itself.
  * Supports OTP distribution with mutual TLS (mTLS) for secure monitoring of apps and deployex.
+ * Provides the ability to run pre-commans prior full deployments for Database migrations or any other eval command.
  * Allows access to current log files (stdout and stderr) for both monitored apps and deployex.
  * Provides access to the IEx shell for monitored apps and deployex.
  * Provides installer script to be used with ubuntu hosts.